 After a few recent scandals (Diesel-gate & Co.) that resulted in very punitive bans and fines, the long term outlook for diesel power seems bleak.
 This shift in sentiment has found it’s place all the way to the platinum price.

 But, the resulting surge in demand and outlook for petrol cars has in turn driven the palladium price higher.

 When you’re engagement ring shopping, don’t read too much into the platinum price.
 It’s important to understand that the drop in demand for diesel engines doesn’t change the fact that platinum is a superior metal for use for in jewellery.
 It’s king.

 Platinum didn’t grab the white metal market over the past decades mainly due to its considerable and often unjustifiable premium over white gold.

-Platinum is much denser than gold or palladium.
-Relative to palladium and gold –.
-Noticeably heavier.
+Platinum is much denser than gold or palladium, and relative to palladium and gold – noticeably heavier.
 That boils down to you needing more platinum (in grams) than gold or palladium for the exact same ring design.

 Let’s work with through the metal-section of an engagement ring quote.

 Using the Janise’s 3D design file we weight the set digitally;

 What would the metal cost for this set have been in 2008?